1-800-935-2620 Speak to a Tour Expert

 Split

 Catch a boat to Split this morning.
 Situated on a small peninsula on the eastern shores of the Adriatic Sea, Split is the second largest city in Croatia.
-Join a local guide for a walking tour of this stunning seaside town and get to know its history.
-See the original and fantastically preserved basements under the city, as well as the Cathedral in Diocletian's Peristyle and Jupiter's Temple.
+Join a local guide for a walking tour of the seaside town and get to know its history.
+See the original and well-preserved basements under the city, the Cathedral in Diocletian's Peristyle and Jupiter's Temple.
 Explore the impressive ruins of Diocletian's Palace – Split's most imposing structure and some of the most interesting ruins on the Adriatic coast.
-Portions of the Palace are over 1700 years old and there’s ample time to walk around.
-Split grew out from Diocletian's Palace and you can almost see it evolving in a multitude of different ways right before your eyes.
-Some cultures might have made the palace a museum, but Split is a dynamic and vibrant place, and now the palace houses many businesses and homes.
-If your feet get tired, why not grab a drink at a cafe on the Riva Promenade and people watch for a while?
-Be sure get your group together for a harbourside dinner – it’s time for more of a relax!
+Portions of the Palace are over 1700 years old!
+After, maybe grab a drink at a cafe on the Riva Promenade and people watch for a while.
+Tonight, get your group together for a harbourside dinner and toast to a gorgeous trip.

 22. Day 22